ho3einTry/helm/README.md

     helm lint my_first_chart
 ## 034-Actions in Template
     helm template my_first_chart
-## 035-Access Information in Template
-## 036-Pipe Func in Template
-## 037-Functions in Template
-## 038-Conditional Logic in Template
-## 039-TypeCast Values to YAML in Template

 ## 040-Variable in Template
 ## 041-Loops in Templates
 ## 042-Template Validation